[Last updated October 1, 2025]

-Through the U.S. Department of Veterans Affairs (VA) homemaker and home health aide care program, Veterans can get help at home as they age in place.
-Older adults often need more help with daily living tasks and household chores.
+Older adults often need help with daily living tasks and household chores as they age in place.
 Even if they live with a caregiver, receiving home care services can empower seniors to live at home comfortably and with dignity.
-Home care services for Veterans are available through VA.
-Among the services is the homemaker and home health aide care program.
-Let’s take a look at what this program is, the services included, and how to qualify and pay for these home care services for Veterans.
+Through the U.S. Department of Veterans Affairs (VA) homemaker and home health aide care program, Veterans can get the help they need at home.
+Let’s take a look at what this program is, the included services, and how to qualify and pay for these home care services for Veterans.

 What is the VA homemaker and home health aide care program?

-The homemaker and home health aide care program helps Veterans who need help performing daily life tasks.
+The homemaker and home health aide care program helps Veterans who need help performing daily life tasks, such as bathing, grooming, and toileting.
 VA works with approved home care agencies and sends professional caregivers to the Veteran’s home to help with these activities.
 A registered nurse visits the home to perform an initial assessment to determine the Veteran’s needs.
-Then, an aide will come regularly to assist the Veteran and ensure they receive the care they need.
+Then, an aide will come to the residence based on authorized hours of care to assist the Veteran and ensure they receive the care they need.

-The assistant provides the services on a regular basis, making a routine for the Veteran’s personal care.
+The approved agency provides the care during the authorized period, developing a plan of care for the Veteran’s personal care.
 The schedule allows the Veteran’s primary caregiver to have set times when their loved one receives help so they can take care of their own responsibilities or household tasks.
-The extra help is especially beneficial, as anyone helping a senior family member must get proper rejuvenation and rest to prevent caregiver burnout
+The extra help is especially beneficial, as anyone helping a senior family member must get proper rejuvenation and rest to prevent caregiver burnout.

 How do Veterans get help at home with the homemaker and home health aide program?